maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 </figure>

 #### Capstan
-To wrap the wire (or rather the fishing lines that we used), I made a capstan really easily in SolidWorks using the revolution, helixes and linear patterns functions.
+To wrap the wire (or rather the fishing lines that we used), I made a capstan really easily in SolidWorks using the revolution, helixes, and linear patterns functions.
-Why the capstan you may ask ?
+Why the capstan you may ask?
-Well, the critical influence of  friction on this kind of devices emphasizes the importance of how the motion is transmitted along the system.
-The selected design is a pulley-capstan system because this reduction technique introduces negligible friction forces in comparison to traditional gearboxes, avoid backlash and provide a reduction efficiency of nearly 100%.
+Well, the critical influence of friction on this kind of device emphasizes the importance of how the motion is transmitted along within the system.
+The selected design is a pulley-capstan system because this reduction technique introduces negligible friction forces in comparison to traditional gearboxes, avoids backlash, and provides a reduction efficiency of nearly 100%.
-I chose of V-thread instead of smooth capstan to have two contact points between the cross-section of the cable and the thread which increases adhesion.
+I chose a V-thread instead of a smooth capstan to have two contact points between the cross-section of the cable and the thread which increases adhesion.
 To avoid slipping, we can do multiple turns and we know that wrap friction increases exponentially with the wrapping angle.
 3 turns should be enough.
 Finally, it will prevent the cable to wrap around itself and therefore will limit the change in response to a specific command as the diameter of the capstan will always stay the same.
 <figure> <center>